GetSetAbhi/High-Level-System-Design/wallet/README.md

 * **Synchronous Nature**: 2PC is inherently synchronous.
 All participants must respond before the transaction can proceed.
 This can introduce significant latency in geographically distributed systems or systems with many participating services.
 * **Need for High Concurrency & Decoupling**: We still need to handle 1M TPS and avoid the blocking nature of 2PC/TCC.
 We want a more asynchronous, decoupled approach.
 This is where Sagas come in.

+SAGA Pattern Offers a More Flexible Way to Manage Multi-Step Distributed Processes

+Why it's more flexible:

+* **Eventual Consistency**: Unlike 2PC, which aims for strong (immediate) consistency, the Saga pattern embraces eventual consistency.
+This means that at any given moment during a saga's execution, the system might be temporarily inconsistent, but it will eventually reach a consistent state.
+This trade-off allows for greater availability and performance.
+* **Loosely Coupled Services**: Sagas are well-suited for microservices architectures, where services are independently deployed and managed, each with its own database.
+Services communicate asynchronously, typically via messages or events, without holding locks across service boundaries.
+* **No Central Coordinator (Choreography)**: In a "choreography" based saga, there is no central orchestrator.
+Each service participates by reacting to events from other services and emitting its own events.
+This distributes the responsibility and avoids a single point of failure.
+* **Compensating Transactions**: The core of the Saga pattern lies in "compensating transactions."
+If a step in the saga fails, preceding successful steps are undone by executing compensating actions.
+This allows for partial failures without blocking the entire system and provides a clear recovery path.

 We have assumed that every search query has on an average 10 Characters